 These injuries to the brain manifest themselves in many ways.
 Common examples are explained in side effects.

-Mechanics of the Injury
+Mechanics of a TBI Injury

 There are many different ways to categorize brain injuries based on how they occurred.
 If you or a loved one is suffering from a serious concussion or brain injury you should learn as much as you can about the injury.
 Below are some helpful terms that may make the next visit with the doctor a bit easier to understand.